OS-Sketch/www.os-sketch.com/docs/operating-systems/course-tools.md

 curl -sSL https://install.python-poetry.org | python3 -
 ```
 ### Docker

 Install [Docker](https://docs.docker.com/engine/install/ubuntu/):
 ```
 $ sudo apt-get update
 $ sudo apt-get install docker-ce docker-ce-cli containerd.io docker-compose-plugin
 ```
-### C and gcc:
+### C and GCC:

-C and gcc should be installed by default in Linux distributors.
+C and GCC should be installed by default in Linux distributors.

 ### Go

 In order to download [Go](https://go.dev/doc/install) on Linux click this [link](https://go.dev/dl/) and click the LINUX button that is underneath the feature downloads header.
 Once that is downloaded follow the directions that it gives you in order to complete the download.